Thanks, I Guess?

 I actually checked through my old emails to find his farewell letter to be sure I wasn’t having a stroke or something.
 Nope, there was the email.
 I guess that other company didn’t work out…

 So anyway, I guess I’m still here in 2025.
-I had the slightest hope I was reset back to before the 2024 election for a second there.
+I had the slightest hope I was reset back to before the 2024 election for a second there, or even the pandemic.
 If only.

 I realized something this morning.